LAST UPDATED OCTOBER 25th, 2025

 Short Answer: No.

-Japan’s ski resorts are unique in their affordability, especially when compared to their North American counterparts.
+Japan’s ski resorts are unique in their affordability, especially when compared to their North American and European counterparts.
 Lift tickets in Japan are typically much cheaper, with many resorts offering discounted rates for consecutive days of skiing.

 If you’ve already purchased a pass, it’s a good idea to take advantage of the resorts they cover.
 However, don’t let the pass dictate your itinerary.
 Many of Japan’s best ski destinations, especially smaller and less crowded resorts, are not included in global ski pass networks.